beejjorgensen/bgc/src/bgc_part_3400_threads.md

 When you want to wait for a thread to complete, you have to specify it's thread ID so C knows which one to wait for.

+So the basic idea is:

+1. Write a function to act as the thread's "`main`".
+It's not `main()`-proper, but analogous to it.
+The thread will start running there.
+2. From the main thread, launch a new thread with `thrd_create()`, and pass it a pointer to the function to run.
+3. In that function, have the thread do whatever it has to do.
+4. Meantimes, the main thread can continue doing whatever _it_ has to do.
+5. When the main thread decides to, it can wait for the child thread to complete by calling `thrd_join()`.
+Generally you **must** `thrd_join()` the thread to clean up after it or else you'll leak memory^[Unless you `thrd_detach()`.
+More on this later.]

 Let's make a thread!
 We'll launch it from the main thread with `thrd_create()` to run a function, do some other things, then wait for it to complete with `thrd_join()`.